Other Puzzle Categories

 This style of puzzle has been used more recently to challenge you to "Find the Fifth Dinosaur" - Saddam Hussein.

 Fold a camel.
+The star-shaped sheet is printed on both sides and has a slit to the center cut along one radius.
 See U.S. Patent 2327876 - Edborg 1943.

-Also see: fold one way for a cow, another for a horse (I don't have this): U.S. Patent 2327875 - Edborg 1943.
+In this puzzle, you fold one way for a cow, another for a horse: U.S. Patent 2327875 - Edborg 1943.

 Rubik's Snake is not so much a puzzle as a plaything.
 Twist it into different shapes.

 Here is a folding metal "puzzle" (more of a toy) known as "Heaven's Orb."
+This design actually dates back at least to the Smith patent # 2031231 of Feb.
+1936.

 Triamant